KNU-BIST/lab-management/README.md

 # Neurosurgery Research Lab — Management Hub
 **Kyungpook National University · Daegu, South Korea**

-> **For the PI:** Your live overview is in the [Projects board](../../projects).
+> **For Professor Park Kisu:** Your live overview is in the [Projects board](../../projects).
 Filter Issues by label to see any project area instantly.
 Items tagged `needs-PI-input` need your attention.

 ---